codophilic/Learn-SQL-Server-Queries/Queries.md

 - `UNION`:
   - Removes duplicate rows from the result set.
   - Performs a sorting operation to ensure unique rows, which can make it slower for large datasets.
+  - To identify duplicates, the database system internally sorts the combined result set, which is essentially a sort based on the primary key (if present).
 - `UNION ALL`:
   - Does not remove duplicates, so it is faster because it skips the sorting step.
   - Includes all rows from the combined result sets, including duplicates.